Max Pircher

-Maximilian Pircher (born September 7, 1999) is an Italian professional American football offensive tackle for the Minnesota Vikings of the National Football League (NFL).
+Maximilian Pircher (born September 7, 1999) is an Italian professional American football offensive tackle for the Houston Texans.
 He began his professional career with the Swarco Raiders Tirol in the Austrian Football League in 2019 and signed with the Los Angeles Rams of the National Football League (NFL) in 2021 as part of the International Player Pathway program.
-Pircher has also been a member of the Detroit Lions and Seattle Seahawks.
+Pircher has also been a member of the Detroit Lions, Seattle Seahawks, Washington Commanders and Minnesota Vikings.

 Early career

 Pircher started playing and developing football for the Hildesheim Invaders club in Germany.